Konstantin Bestuzhev-Ryumin

+Career

 Bestuzhev was born into one of Russia's oldest families; Mikhail Bestuzhev-Ryumin was his uncle.
 He started out as a journalist, helping Andrey Krayevsky to edit the literary journal Otechestvennye Zapiski where he published numerous reviews of historical and ethnographic works.
 He was drawn to a moderate wing of the Slavophile movement and welcomed Nikolai Danilevsky's theories.
 His pupils include Alexander III of Russia, several Grand Dukes from the Romanov family, and historian Sergey Platonov.

 Among Bestuzhev's works are a set of popular books on Russia's history, several monographs on medieval paleography, and the two volumes of Russian History.
 The latter work is considered his magnum opus.
 Bestuzhev was known for carefully detailing the views of other historians whilst withholding his own opinions.